Red Hat Privacy Statement

-If you are located in the European Economic Area ("EEA"), the United Kingdom or Switzerland, Red Hat, Inc., and Red Hat Professional Consulting, Inc. have certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks for the transfer of personal data from the EEA, the United Kingdom and Switzerland to the United States, although Red Hat does not rely on such Frameworks as a legal basis for transfers of personal data, as described further in our Privacy Shield Privacy Notice.
-To learn more about the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and to view our certification, please visit www.privacyshield.gov.
+If you are located in the European Economic Area (“EEA”), the United Kingdom or Switzerland, Red Hat, Inc., and Red Hat Professional Consulting, Inc. have certified to the EU-U.S. and Swiss-U.S. Data Privacy Frameworks for the transfer of personal data from the EEA and Switzerland, as well as the UK Extension for the transfer of personal data from the United Kingdom, to the United States, as described further in our Data Privacy Framework Notice.
+To learn more about the EU-U.S. and Swiss-U.S. Data Privacy Frameworks and the UK Extension please visit www.dataprivacyframework.gov/s/.
+To view our certification, please visit www.dataprivacyframework.gov/s/participant-search.

 EEA Data Protection Authority